rust-multiplatform/Bevy-Template/README.md

 To best utilize the [Bevy Engine](https://bevyengine.org/) follow [their guide](https://bevyengine.org/learn/book/getting-started/setup/).

+**This is highly dependant on the development platform and does NOT affect the target binaries.**

 ## Project layout

 | Folder                                         | Description                                                                                                                         | GitHub Actions                                                                                                                                                                                                      | Coverage                                                                                                                                                                  |